Computing committors in collective variables via Mahalanobis diffusion maps: Examples

 \subsubsection{Obtaining input data}

 We used a velocity-rescaling thermostat to set the temperature to 300K in a vacuum and ran a 1 nanosecond trajectory under constant number, volume, and temperature (NVT) conditions, integrating Newton's equations of motion with timestep $2$ femtoseconds using the molecular dynamics software GROMACS~\cite{van2005}.
 For use with diffusion maps, we subsampled the trajectory at equispaced intervals of timesteps to obtain $n=5000$ data points $\{x_i\}_{i = 1}^{5000}$ with $x_i \in \mathbb{T}^{2}$.
-To obtain pairwise distances in dihedral angles we employed periodic boundary conditions in the distance calculations.
-The diffusion matrices $M(x_i)$ were obtained as described in~\cite{2006string} and are visualized in Figure~\ref{fig:c5c7_diffusion_tensors}.
+The diffusion matrices $M(x_i)$ were obtained { following the methodology of~\cite{2006string} (see~\ref{sec:diffusion_estimation})} and are visualized in Figure~\ref{fig:c5c7_diffusion_tensors}.
 The reactant and product sets $A$ and $B$ are the small ellipses centered at the the C5 and C7eq minima in the $(\Phi, \Psi)$-space shown in Figure \ref{fig:aladip}(b).
 In $\Phi, \Psi$ coordinates the C5 and C7eq minima are $(-2.548, 2.744)$ and $(-1.419, 1.056)$ respectively, and the ellipses shown are the level sets of the free energy $F$ at $1.4$ kcal/mol.

-To compare the committors computed via {\tt mmap} and {\tt dmap} with the one obtained by a traditional PDE solver, we discretized the range $[-\pi,\pi]^2$ of $(\Phi,\Psi)$ into a uniform square mesh $128\times 128$ as in \cite{cameron2013estimation} and generated $M(x)$ and $\nabla F(x)$ using the procedure from~\cite{2006string}.
-We then posed a boundary-value problem for the committor PDE from \eqref{eqn:mgen}, \eqref{eqn:comm_pde} and solved it using a finite difference scheme with central second-order accurate approximations to the derivatives.
+To compare the committors computed via {\tt mmap} and {\tt dmap} with the one obtained by a traditional PDE solver, we discretized the range $[-\pi,\pi]^2$ of $(\Phi,\Psi)$ into a uniform square mesh $128\times 128$ as in \cite{cameron2013estimation} and generated $M(x)$ and $\nabla F(x)$ using the procedure from~\cite{2006string}{, summarized in~\ref{sec:diffusion_estimation}.} We then posed a boundary-value problem for the committor PDE from \eqref{eqn:mgen}, \eqref{eqn:comm_pde} and solved it using a finite difference scheme with central second-order accurate approximations to the derivatives.

 Often (see e.g. \cite{2006string,ren2019} and many other works) a much rarer transition in alanine dipeptide is studied: the one between the combined metastable state comprising C5 and C7eq and the metastable state called C7ax located near $\Phi=75^\circ$, $\Psi = -75^\circ$.
 We chose the transition between C5 and C7eq for our tests because it can be easily sampled at room temperature $T=300$K. It is essential for {\tt mmap} to have sufficient data coverage of the transition region, and the data must be sampled from the invariant distribution.
 The study of this transition gives us another benefit: unlike that for the transition between (C5,C7eq) and C7ax, the free energy barrier between C5 and C7eq is not large in comparison with $k_bT$.
 This renders the term $\beta^{-1}\nabla\cdot M(x)$ in SDE \eqref{eqn:cvsde} non-negligible which is nonzero if and only if $M(x)$ is nonconstant.
 As a result, the contrast between the results of {\tt mmap} and {\tt dmap} is amplified.
 We leave the task of upgrading {\tt mmap} to make it applicable to datasets obtained using enhanced sampling techniques for the future.